 PORTS collects samples every two years at selected groundwater monitoring wells for selected emerging contaminants 1,4-dioxane, 1,2,3-trichloropropane, 2,4-dinitrotoluene, and N-nitrosodimethylamine.
-The most recent sampling conducted in 2021 detected only 1,4-dioxane, though it is routinely detected in the trichloroethene groundwater plumes at PORTS.
-Concentrations of 1,4-dioxane detected in groundwater in 2021 ranged from 3.62 to 27.8 μ g/L. This contaminant is a common component of chlorinated solvents like 1,1,1-trichloroethane and trichloroethene, which were historically used at PORTS.
+The most recent sampling conducted in 2023 did not detect any of these contaminants.